fairDataSociety/FIPs/text/0063-graffiti-feed.md

 1. how to calculate the CPK,
 2. interpretation of the metadata of the CMI (what properties one record must hold in what type),
 3. an arbitrary topic in the IAAS of the CPK to store CMI and its Feed lookup algorithm (Graffiti Feed Topic),
-4. (optionally) the topic conventions and metadata format in the Personal Storage of the users whose IAAS identifier appear in the Graffiti Feed.
+4. (required only at user-based consensus) the topic conventions and metadata format in the Personal Storage of the users whose IAAS identifier appear in the Graffiti Feed.

 Possible workflow for the points above: calculate either the BMT address or hash of the common resource for `1`.
 Both are 32 bytes that can be used directly as private key, let's choose `cpk = bmtAddress(content)`.

 By designing the payload of Graffiti Feed `2`, the `4` point also can be prepared for which the IAAS identifier of the CMI contributor must be stored.
-It can be the public key or ethereum address of their Personal Storage but now choosing the latter still one property needs to be defined
+It can be the public key or ethereum address of their Personal Storage but now choosing the latter one property needs to be defined
 ```ts
 interface GraffityFeedRecord {
   iaasIdentifier: EthAddress, // 40 chars longs string without 0x prefix